A Whitelabel site or Microsite is a fully hosted, fully customized front-end experience for the Live publishing platform.

 How does it Work?
-We copy one of your pages, add our engage publishing technology to the main content area, and serve the page from our servers.
+We copy one of your pages, add our Live publishing technology to the main content area, and serve the page from our servers.
 We disguise the URL with a URL of your preference so that search engines and users attribute the content to you.

 How can I create a Whitelabel (Microsite)?

 The first step in creating a whitelabel is to create a template page hosted on your servers, with a an empty div and the id= Livee” (e.g.: <div id="livee"></div>).
 This will allow us to inject your Live stream onto your whitelabel site (microsite).

 This template page is hosted on your servers, allowing you to maintain full control over it and make changes at any time.
 We then ‘scrape’ your template page, and host your Whitelabel (microsite) on our servers, checking back every few minutes for any changes you may have made to your template.
 These changes are reflected on your Whitelabel site (microsite) and are made Live as soon as we have received them.